jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

     (i) the application for consent is under the increased housing test only; and (ii) the increased housing outcome under the test is to be met by a development described in clause 4(1) of Schedule 3 (large apartment developments); and
-    (iii) the estate or interest in land relates to 1 or more new residential dwellings in that development; and (iv) the transaction is entered into before the construction of the dwelling is complete.
+    (iii) the estate or interest in land relates to 1 or more new residential dwellings in that development; and (iv) the transaction is entered into before the construction of the dwelling is complete:
+  (c) Circumstance 3:
+    (i) the application for consent is under the national interest test (see subsection (1)﻿(b)﻿(iii), (f), (h), and (i)).
 (4) See also clause 4(5) of Schedule 2 (which relates to the commitment to reside in New Zealand test and relationship property) for a circumstance in which an individual with control of the relevant overseas person can be disregarded in determining whether the investor test is met.
 (5)

 ### 16A Benefit to New Zealand test
 Outline
 (1AA) This subsection shows the ways in which the benefit to New Zealand test can be met, but it is a guide only to the general scheme and effect of this section.The following table is small in size and has 3 columns.
 Column 1 is headed Pathway.
 Column 2 is headed Which subsections apply.
-Column 3 is headed Which counterfactual applies.PathwayWhich subsections applyWhich counterfactual appliesGeneral testSubsections (1), (1A)Subsection (1A)﻿(a)Modified benefit test if relevant land is or includes farm land described in subsection (1C)Subsections (1), (1A), (1C), (1D), (1E), (2)Subsection (1A)﻿(a)Special benefit test relating to forestry activities Subsections (4) to (9)N/a
+Column 3 is headed Which counterfactual applies.PathwayWhich subsections applyWhich counterfactual appliesGeneral testSubsections (1), (1A)Subsection (1A)﻿(a)Modified benefit test if relevant land is or includes farm land described in subsection (1C)Subsections (1), (1A), (1C), (1D), (1E), (2)Subsection (1A)﻿(a)
 General test
 (1) The benefit to New Zealand test is met if both of the following are met:
   (a) the overseas investment will, or is likely to, benefit New Zealand (or any part of it or group of New Zealanders) to the extent required by this section, as determined by the relevant Ministers under section 17; and